GenomicDataInfrastructure/starter-kit/deployment-guide.md

 ### User Portal
 There is available [documentation](https://genomicdatainfrastructure.github.io/gdi-userportal-docs/) on what the service does on how it is deployed.

+A test environment instance is deployed at https://portal.dev.gdi.lu/.
-A test environment instance is deployed at https://portal.testing.gdi.lu/.
+A staging environment instance is deployed at https://portal.testing.gdi.lu/.

 #### Contact
 LNDS team: